Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Generating a VDI on distributed data

-The process of combining the \subsuperseg{}{}~can be formulated as another supersegment generation task, performed by raycasting through the \subsuperseg{}{}, which are, after all, piecewise constant representations of the original volume.
+The process of compositing the merged \subsuperseg{}{}~can be formulated as another supersegment generation task, performed by raycasting through the \subsuperseg{}{}, which are, after all, piecewise constant samples of the original volume.
 We therefore treat each \subsuperseg{}{}~as a sample along the ray.
-These samples are raycast through, and combined into homogenous supersegments \superseg{}{}.
-Since the \subsuperseg{}{} are each of different lengths, the process of raycasting through them is analogous to volume raycasting with irregular step size.
-The transmittance obtained from a \subsuperseg{i}{j} is the transmittance stored in \subsuperseg{i}{j}, corrected by its length \cite{correction} as:
+These samples are raycast through and combined into supersegments \superseg{}{}.
+Since the \subsuperseg{}{} have different lengths, the process of raycasting through them is analogous to volume raycasting with irregular step size.
+The opacity obtained from a \subsuperseg{i}{j} is the opacity stored in \subsuperseg{i}{j}, corrected by its length \cite{correction} as:

-where $\widetilde{\alpha}$ is the adjusted transmittance, $\alpha$ is the transmittance stored in \subsuperseg{i}{j}, and $l$ is the length of \subsuperseg{i}{j}.